undertheapi/OdinZ80/README.md

 This is a Z80 assembler suite for Windows and Linux.
 This project will be three parts: Assembler, Disassembler and Debugger for the Zilog Z80 Microprocessor.
 OdinZ80 is a development tool to aid programmers still using the Z80 Microprocessor.
-There will be two ways to build the software, first on Windeows environments, ther will be Batch files and on Linux there will be Bash Scripts.
+There will be two ways to build the software, first on Windows environments, there will be Batch files and on Linux there will be Bash Scripts.
+Just run the build.bat or build.sh files (when they have been created) and the suite will compile.